PranxXxD/PranxXxD/README.md

 ## Current Update

-Currently working on the E-commerce website. which streetWear.com streetWear is an minimal and aesthetic website developed by using nextjs of react framework, which sell clothing products for both men & women with affordable price with good quality, one can easily place an order with out login or creating an account.
+Currently working on the E-commerce website. which is streetWear.com, streetWear is an minimal and aesthetic website developed by using nextjs framework of react, the web-site sell clothing products for both men & women with affordable price with good quality, one can easily place an order without login or creating an account.
 User can also check if the product is deliverable to his/her address which makes the user experiance better!

-Technologies used HTML CSS JavaScript nextjs => reactjs framework, Tailwind, CSS, MongoDb, AWS bucket, for storing images, JWT, Crypto-js => user authentication, emailjs => email authentication material ui & react-icons
+Technologies used HTML CSS JavaScript nextjs => reactjs => next.js framework, Tailwind, CSS, MongoDb, AWS bucket, for storing images, JWT => for generating a token, Crypto-js => user authentication, emailjs => email authentication material ui & react-icons